-Even more than luthiers, today’s bowmakers are working at as high a level as we have seen, even compared to the accomplishments of acknowledged past masters.
+Along with modern luthiers, today’s bowmakers are working at as high a level as we have seen, even next to the accomplishments of acknowledged past masters.

 Years of conservatory training in performance and composition, combined with extensive experience with countless numbers of the world’s greatest bows, have brought me to a unique point of understanding which, I believe, distinguishes me in my field.
 I am indebted to my teachers of bowmaking, principally William Salchow, Stéphane Tomachot, Mitsuaki Sasano, and my colleague and mentor Yung Chin, as well as the many great players who have shared their insights with me.